OpenTechSchool-Brussels/interactive-installations-with-VVVV/Getting-to-know-your-canvas.markdown

 [Patch 03: next station...](assets/Ex03.v4p)

-##e) Command center in the making
+##e) Explore

-PHOTO ?
+That's the most important thing you can do in VVVV.
+It's easy to manipulate nodes, make modification and see in real time your results, way more than with text base programming.
+Use that and try to explore the possibilities.
+Don't hesitate to discover new nodes too.
+You remember the "T F C" letter when you clicked to add a node?
+Click on C, and you'll see nodes by category, a nice way to explore them.
+Once it's added, select it and press **F1** in order to see an example of its possibilities.

-Try to explore already all you can do, use the mic and randomness to feed **Text** and its associated potential **Transform**.
 Next pic show the rendering we'll base upon in the next section of the workshop.

 ![](assets/Ex03-01_rendu.JPG)